amusingimpala75/TerraFirmaCraft/README.md

  - In addition, we request that you give us the right to change the license in the future.
  - Import & use the project's Code Style.
 (Recommend using Intellij as that's what our code style xml is based on)
 - Before creating a Pull Request, run `gradlew updateLicenses`.
 This will apply the correct license header to all project files.
-- This project uses [Mappificator](https://github.com/alcatrazEscapee/mappificator) for its mappings.
-This is a tool based on the official mappings provided by Mojang.
-For information on how to set that up, see the project's README.md, it should detail how to create a customized mapping set and publish it to your maven local for use by FG. (or the comment in [build.gradle](build.gradle))
 - We use python for data and asset generation, among other things.
 In order to run the generation scripts (all found in `/resources`), you will need to install the python modules `mcresources`, `pillow`, and `nbtlib`.

 ## License / Copyright / Credit